CiscoSystems/project-config-third-party/CONTRIBUTING.rst

   then be fixed on your development branch and a new pull request made to reaccept your job.

-Typical Workflow for modifying an existing CI job
+Typical workflow for modifying an existing CI job
 -------------------------------------------------

 Occasionally an existing job in the CI will need updating to increase its